-During 2021, Ofsted conducted a review into sexual abuse in schools and colleges at the request of the DFE.
+During 2021, Ofsted conducted a review into sexual abuse in schools and colleges at the request of the DfE.
 The Review was conducted in the context of widespread disclosures of such abuse made via the 'Everyone's Invited' website.
-The findings and recommendations of the Review were embedded in Part 5 of Keeping Children Safe...(2022) and, therefore, also run throughout this updated policy at Melland.
+The findings and recommendations of the Review are embedded in Part 5 of Keeping Children Safe (2023) and, therefore, throughout this policy.
 A central message from Ofsted's review is that we must never believe that sexual abuse between students 'couldn't happen here'.
-Indeed, we should assume that there is a likelihood that the prevalence of abuse between young people is something we underestimate and our policies and practices should be based on the assumption that abuse between students is happening in our settings.
+Indeed, we should assume that there is a likelihood that the prevalence of abuse between young people is something we underestimate, and our policies and practices should be based on the assumption that abuse between students is happening in our settings.
 Moreover, we should be alert to the fact that abuse happens in a range of contexts - formal and informal settings in school, beyond school sites and in 'virtual'/digital contexts.
 Our preventative and reactive policies and procedures need to recognise this.
 Whilst Ofsted's review did not specifically include specialist settings such as Melland, it did encompass many children with special educational needs and/or disabilities and is therefore relevant to our context.